jamie2210/CI_MS3_RR/README.md

 ## __Database__

-* The website is a data-centric one with html, css, javascript and the Materialize framework as a frontend.
+* The website is a data-centric one with HTML, CSS, Javascript and the Materialize framework as a frontend.
-* The back end consists of Python and flask, jinja templates with a database of mongoDB open-source document-orientated database.
+* The back end consists of Python and Flask, Jinja templates with a database of MongoDB open-source document-orientated database.

 #### __User Journey__